MikevanHuizen2912/capstone/README.md

 # Distinctiveness and Complexity

 I think my project satisfies the distinctiveness and complexity requirement.
 The application uses Django on the back end and has 3 data models.
 It also includes Javascript on the front-end.
 My website is also mobile responsive because all the pages will shrink according to the size of the device.
 The header also changes into a fold-out menu if the screen is too small to have it displayed normally.
-Because of this I think my project is sufficiently distinct from the other projects.
-The project has interactions between users with transactions from one account to another. what makes it different from the other projects.
+In the project I also use all the programming languages that are used in the course.
+In this project I also used new concepts like the Group by in the HTMl Template and new Javascript functions and events.
+I also used Bootstrap to make the header and all the forms.

+I think the project is also destinctive enough from the other projects in this course.
+This is because with this project I had to build it from scratch.
+You also had to come up with the idea and the design for the website yourself.
+That's why I found this a very interesting project to make!

 # File contents: